Introductory exercise on Using the ASReview Simulation Mode

 Woohoo!
 You just performed a simulation study!
 Easy right?

-Compare the three recall plots.
-What is your conclusion in terms of performance for the three different models?
+Compare the recall plots.
+What is your conclusion in terms of performance for the different models?
 You might observe some differences in how long it takes each model to arrive at the total number of relevant records found.

 Many papers have been written about such comparisons; for an overview of such comparisons, see the systematic review on this topic.